michaldudak/fp-angular-js-training/README.md

 The `dev` configuration uses the console reporter.
 If you wish to have a XML file with test results, run `grunt karma:ci` or `grunt protractor:ci`, respectively.
 Test results will be available under `test/results` directory (please note that the tests may fail if this directory does not exist).

 What's more, unit tests may also be started in a watch mode.
 Executing `grunt karma:watch` starts up Karma and watches for file changes.
 If either source code or test is changed, all the tests are run immediately.

+##Additional resources
+For a summary of directive communication methods take a look at http://blog.dudak.pl/2014/angular-js-directive-communication-guide-part-1 and http://blog.dudak.pl/2014/angular-js-directive-communication-guide-part-2